Silent Night Performances by Archie Roach and Paul Robeson

 The music enhances the power.
 It follows a somewhat universal, pentatonic structure and is set in compound time (where each beat is broken into three-part rhythms).
 This musical assemblage – assisting to convey a kind of pastoral setting with an imaginative lullaby space for baby and crib – strikingly matches the rhetoric of the song's words.

-In a year in which historic bushfires have been followed by a life-changing pandemic, the carol will surely ring loud this festive season – its tranquillity, hope and tenderly expressed Christmas sentiment contrasting with the tumult of 2020.
+The carol will surely ring loud this festive season – its tranquillity, hope and tenderly expressed Christmas sentiment contrasting with the tumult of the year we've had.
 There may even be new renditions and interpretations, bringing renewed interest in the song and perhaps influencing the way it is experienced in years to come.

 Main image: Hungarian actress Käthe von Nagy (1904–1973) with Christmas tree, 1933.
 From the Taussig film stills collection.
 NFSA: 1083086